Civil Rights Attorneys in Walnut Creek

 - $1.825 Million Recovery: This case involved a woman shot and killed by police officer after they mistook her vegetable peeler as a weapon.

 - $1.4 Million Recovery: This case involved a psychiatric patient murdered by a fellow inmate.

 - $1.275 Million Recovery: This was recovered against the Gilroy Police Department after they shot and killed a man on Pacheco Pass.

-- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected, leading him to attempted suicide and in a vegetative state.
+- $1.25 Million Recovery: This was recovered after a schizophrenic man's needs were neglected, leading him to attempt suicide and end up in a vegetative state.

 - $1 Million Recovery: This was recovered after a Rohnert Park police officer shot and killed an Asian man.

 To see more Case Results, click here

 Civil rights violations

 Government officers are required to follow reasonable standards of behavior and action.
 When they violate these standards, established by the U.S. Constitution and courts of law, they are violating the civil rights of the harmed individual.

 Types of behavior that can constitute a civil rights violation include the following: